One night at Karoo Robin B&B

-Situated right behind “the koppies” in Nuwe Street, there were many other accommodations left, right and centre.
+Situated right behind “the koppies” in Nuwe Street, there were many other accommodations left, right and center.

 A prime spot to relax, for sure!

-With the sunrise peaking out from behind it’s resting place; bringing us as much sunshine as possible.
+With the sunrise peeking out from behind it’s resting place; bringing us as much sunshine as possible.